Need to replace your umbrella? Welcome to The London Umbrella Seller!

-- TEFLON COATING FOR SUPERIOR REPELLENCY - Put the technology of Teflon to work for you.
-Waterproof, weatherproof and instantly dry, the foldable and durable Repel Travel Umbrella defends against the elements like nothing else.
+- SUPERIOR REPELLENCY - Waterproof, weatherproof and instantly dry, the foldable and durable Repel Travel Umbrella defends against the elements like nothing else.

 - QUALITY WORKMANSHIP - Designed with a three-fold chrome plated black metal shaft, and strong metal frame to allow for greater stability in high winds.
 The ergonomic, slip-proof, and rubberized grip handle with wrist strap allow for easy carrying.
 A protective travel sleeve is included.
 Perfect for men, women, teens and kids.

-- WORLD RENOWNED AND CRITICQUED- Featured on Good Morning America, Rated by Wire Cutter as the #1 Best Umbrella in 2019
+- WORLD RENOWNED AND CRITIQUED - Featured on Good Morning America, Rated by Wire Cutter as the Best Umbrella in 2019.

 What's to like about the Repel Travel Umbrella